IcedLemonTea0/Exploratory-Analysis-National-Center-for-Health-Statistics-1999-2016-/README.md

 # Basic Analysis: Leading Causes of Death in United States (1999-2016)
 ###### *Author: Amir Gharti Magar*
+NOTE: Since Github is not rendering choropleth maps, please refer to the following link for interactive plots: https://nbviewer.jupyter.org/github/IcedLemonTea0/Exploratory-Analysis-National-Center-for-Health-Statistics-1999-2016-/blob/master/NCHS%20-%20Analysis.ipynb

 ## Brief Intro about the Author
 I am a recent college graduate with a degree in B.S Applied Mathematics currently pursuing Data Analytics as a career path.
 I am working towards the realm of Data Science with the help of my background and, my desire to learn high level statistics and strengthening my technical skills.

 Still new to the industry, I have self-taught Python and have intermediate understanding of data visualization tools such as: Pandas, Numpy, Matplotlib, and Seaborn.
 Currently I am learning machine learning algorithms to make predictions on certain amount of datasets - create exploratory analysis and building predictive model to solve problems.

-As my first project, I specifically chose this project to primarily test my technical (visualization) ability but more importantly to harness critical thinking in a data analytical way and discover real life problems to convey deeper meaning behind datas.
+For my first project, I specifically chose this project to primarily test my technical (visualization) ability but more importantly to harness critical thinking in a data analytical way and discover real life problems to convey deeper meaning behind datas.

 I appreciate your time to look over my work and gladly welcome any constructive criticism.